Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       Emeryville community for all.

-      **To read about John on the issue of community safety and social justice:**
+      **To read about John on the issue of community safety and social justice in the local press:**

       * [Emeryville Mayor Speaks Out Over Cornology Incident (San Francisco